Keep Us Living Campaign

 In New Zealand, however, we lack many treatments available overseas

 Australia has five more myeloma treatments funded than New Zealand.
+The UK has seven more!
 We are in a desperate situation where patients are dying earlier than they would overseas and missing out on trials because we do not have treatments which are standard of care overseas.
 It is heartbreaking that patients are not getting access to the medicines they deserve that could enable them to live long and productive lives.

-Pharmac have assessed Daratumumab as a high priority since July 2021 and say they would fund it if they have sufficient budget.
+Pharmac have assessed daratumumab as a high priority since July 2021 and say they would fund it if they have sufficient budget.
 We have no idea when that would be.
 It could be years given how long other medicines have been on the Options for Investment list.
+Carfilzomib is also on the Options for Investment list and in August 2025, Pharmac received an application for belantamab mafodotin.

 Our campaign so far